"Employees are intangible assets—human assets."

 We will continue adding more colors to the beautiful “stained glass” that is made up of our employees and let it shine even more brightly to create value unique to HORIBA.

-HORIBA was selected as a FY2020 "Nadeshiko Brand," an initiative recognizing enterprises that are outstanding in terms of encouraging women's success in the workplace based on a survey jointly held by the Ministry of Economy, Trade and Industry of Japan (METI) and the Tokyo Stock Exchange (TSE).
-For the second consecutive year, HORIBA has received this accolade, which was awarded to 46 out of some 3,600 listed enterprises.
+HORIBA was selected "Nadeshiko Brand," an initiative recognizing enterprises that are outstanding in terms of encouraging women's success in the workplace based on a survey jointly held by the Ministry of Economy, Trade and Industry of Japan (METI) and the Tokyo Stock Exchange (TSE).
+For the third consecutive year, HORIBA has received this accolade.

 The inclusion of diverse human resources forms a part of our management strategies at HORIBA, where management, HR, and field staff join hands together to promote diversity.
 Guided by our corporate motto, "Joy and Fun," we will continue to provide a great workplace where each and every employee is encouraged to fulfill his or her unique potential and have a sense of satisfaction with what he or she is doing, thus enhancing our corporate value.

-For the second consecutive year, HORIBA was selected under the FY2020 Health and Productivity Stock Selection Program, co-sponsored by METI and TSE.
-Forty enterprises out of all the listed companies in Japan (3,776) were recognized this year.
+For the fifth consecutive year, HORIBA was selected under the FY2021 Health and Productivity Stock Selection Program, co-sponsored by METI and TSE.

 By socially recognizing outstanding enterprises that focus on and strategically carry out efforts aimed at improving their employees' health from a management perspective, the program is designed to encourage enterprises to engage in "health and productivity management*."
 HORIBA was selected under the program in recognition of its organizational efforts to promote "health and productivity management," implement original measures such as the Health Up Challenge program and a cafeteria improvement committee, and verify the effects and improvement of such measures.